IBM/drupal-nginx-php-kubernetes/docs/DEPLOY-CONTAINERS.md

 ## Building and deploying the initial set of containers
 Now that the Kubernetes cluster and MySQL, Redis, and Memcached services have been provisioned, it's time to start a set of containers (pods) on the worker nodes.
-We do this through a set of declarative YAML files, which define not only the containers to start, but the storage and network configuration.
+We do this through a set of declarative YAML files, which define not only the containers to start, but the storage and network configuration that they depend on.

 ## Review the Docker build files
-- The [`scripts/docker/nginx/Dockerfile`](../scripts/docker/nginx/Dockerfile) provides the steps to build a custom NGINX image based on the latest public image.
-It adds a configuration file that delegates PHP file requests to the load balanced pool of PHP-FPM containers, adds a static HTML page that it will serve itself, and starts up on port 80.
-- The [`scripts/docker/php-fpm/Dockerfile`](../scripts/docker/php-fpm/Dockerfile) provides the steps to build a custom PHP-FPM image based on the latest public image.
-It installs prerequisite packages, configures and builds the MySQL, Redis, and Memcached extensions, copies the custom application code over, runs Composer, sets up read/write access to the storage volume for the PHP-FPM process which does not run as root, and starts up on port 9000.
-- The [`scripts/docker/php-cli/Dockerfile`](../scripts/docker/php-cli/Dockerfile) provides the steps to build a custom PHP CLI image based on the latest public image.
-It installs prerequisite packages, configures and builds the MySQL, Redis, and Memcached extensions, copies the custom application code over, runs Composer, and sets up read/write access to the storage volume for the PHP-FPM process which does not run as root.
+There are 6 Docker images, 3 for base configuration and 3 custom code which build upon the base configuration.

+The first set of three (NGINX, PHP-FPM, and PHP-CLI) provide the underlying web server and PHP environment needed by Drupal.
+These are rebuilt based on new version numbers provided in text files in the `config` directory, which in turn triggers a rebuild of the second set of three `code` images.

+1. The [`scripts/docker/config-nginx/Dockerfile`](../scripts/docker/config-nginx/Dockerfile) provides a base level of NGINX configured to delegate PHP requests to PHP-FPM.

+2. The [`scripts/docker/config-php-fpm/Dockerfile`](../scripts/docker/config-php-fpm/Dockerfile) provides a base level of operating system packages with PHP-FPM and extensions.

+3. The [`scripts/docker/config-php-cli/Dockerfile`](../scripts/docker/config-php-cli/Dockerfile) provides a base level of OS packages with PHP-CLI and extensions.

+The second set of three (NGINX, PHP-FPM, and PHP-CLI) provide image builds specific to Drupal, Drush, and custom code that is pushed to the `code` directory.
+They are rebuilt when anything in that directory changes.

+1. The [`scripts/docker/config-nginx/Dockerfile`](../scripts/docker/config-nginx/Dockerfile) builds on the base image and adds static code to the `/var/www/html` directory.

+2. The [`scripts/docker/config-php-fpm/Dockerfile`](../scripts/docker/config-php-fpm/Dockerfile) installs Drupal via Composer, then copies over custom code.
+It also mounts the volume needed at runtime through its `start.sh` script.

+3. The [`scripts/docker/config-php-cli/Dockerfile`](../scripts/docker/config-php-cli/Dockerfile) installs Drush via Composer, then copies over custom code.
+It also mounts the volume needed at runtime through its `start.sh` script.

 ## Review the Kubernetes container deployment configuration files
+The Kubernetes deployment files instantiate containers based on the `code` images (never just the `config` images).

 - The [`scripts/kubernetes/persistent-volumes.yaml`](../scripts/kubernetes/persistent-volumes.yaml) files defines a 10 GB storage volume that can be mounted by many containers (`ReadWriteMany`).
 The containers then reference these volumes in their own configuration files.
 - The [`scripts/kubernetes/php-fpm.yaml`](../scripts/kubernetes/php-fpm.yaml) file describes the pod/deployment for the PHP-FPM containers.
 It specifies how many containers from the given image and tag to start (2, for now), what port to listen on, the environment variables that map to the service credentials, and where to mount the storage volume.
-- Similarly The [`scripts/kubernetes/nginx.yaml`](../scripts/kubernetes/nginx.yaml) file describes the pod/deployment for the NGINX containers.
+- Similarly, the [`scripts/kubernetes/nginx.yaml`](../scripts/kubernetes/nginx.yaml) file describes the pod/deployment for the NGINX containers.
 It specifies how many containers from the given image and tag to start (1, for now), what port to listen on, the environment variables that map to the service credentials, and where to mount the storage volume.
 - Finally, the [`scripts/kubernetes/php-cli.yaml`](../scripts/kubernetes/php-cli.yaml) configures the pool of CLI workers that may be polling a database or queue for messages.
 It also maps the environment variables and storage volume, but does not expose a service for inbound network access.

 ## Build container images and push to the private registry